sierdzio/qtwebservice/doc/README.txt

   1.1.3 QWebService (formerly QWebServiceAbstract)
   In it's current shape, this is mostly a QWsdl wrapper class which hides the WSDL parsing machinery and exposes useful stuff only.

-  1.1.4 QWebServiceReader (formerly QWebServiceReaderAbstract.
-Removed in v0.5.3) (*)
-  A derivative of QWebService, more focused on "reading" a web service (that is, sending messages and receiving replies).
-Currently not very innovative, it does nothing more that QWebService.
-Possible updates in the future, bringing new functionality.

-  1.1.5 QWebServiceServer (or QWebServiceWriter) (*)
+  1.1.4 QWebServiceServer (or QWebServiceWriter) (*)
   Currently does not exist.
 A proposed class, derived from QWebService, aimed at providing web service server functionality.

-  1.1.6 QWebServiceMethod
+  1.1.5 QWebServiceMethod
   Subclass of QWebMethod, contains many generic methods for sending messages.
 Can be used both synchronously (through static sendMessage() method), or asynchronously (indicates, when reply is ready by emitting a replyReady() signal).

 ------------------
 2. qtWsdlConverter

 WARNING: Remember to first compile QWebService library, and set it's path in run environment for Converter (it requires this lib to run.
-By default, it puts the library into ../lib).
+By default, it puts the library into ../lib.
+If you leave everything at default, it should build without problems).

 2.1 Syntax
   qtwsdlconvert [options] <WSDL file or URL> [output directory, defaults to web service name] [base output class name, defaults to web service name]